TITLE 89: SOCIAL SERVICES

 J) If food is prepared by a caterer, the adult day service provider shall keep a copy of the current caterer's inspection certificates/letters on file to verify that the operation complies with all health, safety and sanitation regulations.

-1) Adult day service provider vehicles that transport clients shall be equipped with a working 2-way communications device and written procedures to be followed in the event of an emergency.
+1) Adult day service provider vehicles that transport participants shall be equipped with a working 2-way communications device and written procedures to be followed in the event of an emergency.

-2) An adult day service provider that uses its own vehicles to transport clients shall have on file and utilize written procedures to ensure, to the extent possible, that safe client transportation is provided.
+2) An adult day service provider that uses its own vehicles to transport participants shall have on file and utilize written procedures to ensure, to the extent possible, that safe transportation is provided.

-3) An adult day service provider that subcontracts with another entity to transport clients shall have on file and incorporate written procedures in the service agreement to ensure, to the extent possible, that safe client transportation is provided.
+3) An adult day service provider that subcontracts with another entity to transport participants shall have on file and incorporate written procedures in the service agreement to ensure, to the extent possible, that safe transportation is provided.

-e) Adult day service providers shall acquire and have on file an emergency contact and a recent photograph of each client for emergency purposes.
+e) Adult day service providers shall acquire and have on file an emergency contact and a recent photograph of each participant for emergency purposes.

-f) An adult day service provider shall provide services to all CCP clients referred by the CCU, except:
+f) An adult day service provider shall provide services to all participants in the CCP referred by the CCU, except:

-1) clients who do not meet the adult day service provider's admission criteria; and
+1) participants who do not meet the adult day service provider's admission criteria; and

-2) current clients whose condition warrants discharge under the adult day service provider's discharge criteria.
+2) participants whose condition warrants discharge under the adult day service provider's discharge criteria.

-g) It is the adult day service provider's responsibility to advise the primary caregiver, the client's case manager and/or appropriate professional of any changes in the client's health or functional ability.
+g) It is the adult day service provider's responsibility to advise the primary caregiver, the participant's care coordinator and/or appropriate professional of any changes in the participant's health or functional ability.

 h) Management staff of the adult day service provider shall be required to complete adult day service management training.